gaith-jarrah/aws-ha-web-architecture/README.md

 ### Notes
 - All IP addresses used are documentation/test IPs.
-- This lab focuses on DNS and routing concepts only.
+- No applications or compute services were deployed.
 - Cost impact is minimal and limited to Route 53 DNS usage.

 ---

 ### Outcome
 After completing this lab, I am comfortable with:
-- Choosing the appropriate Route 53 routing policy
+- Choosing the correct Route 53 routing policy for different scenarios
 - Explaining DNS routing behavior in AWS
-- Designing basic traffic routing strategies for global users
+- Designing basic traffic-routing strategies for global users

-## Cleanup
-All AWS resources created during this lab were deleted after completion.
-No services were left running, and no ongoing costs were incurred.